snototter/vitocpp/BESt.md

 # BESt - Best Effort Streaming
 This submodule enables "best effort streaming" from multiple cameras.
 To start streaming, you simply need a libconfig++ style configuration file (see "streaming examples" below).
-Note that the following examples only show the most minimalistic configuration (mandatory configuration parameters) to be able to start streaming.
+Note that the following examples show only a few of the supported/available configuration parameters.
 For a more detailed overview of available options, please refer to the separate configuration files within `<VCP_ROOT_DIR>/examples/data/data-best/*.cfg`.

 Currently supported sensors:
 * Standard webcams, videos and image sequences (i.e. all images within a folder).